Efficient-Scalable-Machine-Learning/DeepRewire/README.md

 ## Acknowledgements
 - Guillaume Bellec, David Kappel, Wolfgang Maass, Robert Legenstein for their work on Deep Rewiring.

-For more details, refer to the [Deep Rewiring paper](https://arxiv.org/abs/1711.05136).
+For more details, refer to their [Deep Rewiring paper](https://arxiv.org/abs/1711.05136).